What is child labor and how can we end it?

 🔹 First focus on the worst types of child labor and the most vulnerable girls and boys

-Eliminating the worst types of child labor can be achieved by helping children to escape dangerous environments as soon as possible, and implementing initiatives for their mental healthcare and reintegration.
+The elimination of child labor, especially its worst types, can be achieved by helping children to escape dangerous environments as soon as possible and implementing initiatives for their mental healthcare and reintegration.
 This calls for the involvement of strong child protection personnel who can provide adequate services to parents and children.

 🔹 Ensure education is accessible to everyone